How can glare impact your eyesight while driving?

 If glare is a problem an optometrist can prescribe lenses to help.
 Tinted lenses or our Reactions photochromic lenses — which react by darkening when the light is bright — may be helpful.
 Although, if you need glasses for driving, bear in mind that photochromic lenses will not darken effectively inside modern cars as their windscreens contain a filter which blocks ultraviolet (UV) light.
 It is the UV in sunlight that makes photochromic lenses darken.

 Polarised lenses are a good option for driving in daylight as they eliminate glare from horizontal surfaces such as roads, water and snow.
 They also offer 100% UV protection, improve contrast and help ease the strain on your eyes so they are particularly good for driving in bright conditions.

 Yes, if glare from headlights and street lighting is an issue then anti-glare glasses will help you when driving at night.

 In years gone by people would use yellow-tinted glasses to reduce glare and help them drive at night.
 While yellow tints might have helped reduce glare, they also made darker areas of the road even less visible.
 The important thing to remember is to not use tinted glasses at night as this can actually make your vision worse.

-To discover more about anti-glare glasses, explore our SuperDrive product page.
+To discover more about anti-glare glasses, explore our SuperDrive product page or book an appointment to speak to an optician.
 Alternatively, if you or a loved one is concerned about poor vision while driving and would like more information on how to manage this, visit our dedicated resource.